jaymew/heresthedill/content/articles/seeds/index.md

 It’s important to keep the medium moist to begin the process of germination.
 Once the seed breaks dormancy, water is used to fill and expand the cell vacuoles within plant cells and transport soluble nutrients into the plant.
 It’s very important to keep seedlings moist since they are not yet large enough to store excess water in roots and leaves for periods of drought simply because they do not have many roots or leaves yet.

+{{< footnote "Interesting seed facts: Cold stratification is the moist cold period before the warming of spring certain seeds require to break dormancy.
+Pyrohytic plants, plants evolved to tolerate fire, are triggered to release seeds during the event of wildfire.
+Triggers can include smoke or intense heat.
+This environmental release response is called serotiny." >}}

 {{< lazy-img src="05.jpg" alt="Flowers at dusk" width="300" class="alignleft" >}}

 ## Temperature

 Temperature tells the seed what season it is so they don’t sprout during the wrong time of the year and perish.
 This varies from seed to seed but in general seeds like a temperature between 18-22C (64-72F).
 Read the seed packet to find out if your seeds require a different temperature range.

-pull quote
-Interesting seed facts:
-Cold stratification is the moist cold period before the warming of spring certain seeds require to break dormancy.
-Pyrohytic plants, plants evolved to tolerate fire, are triggered to release seeds during the event of wildfire.
-Triggers can include smoke or intense heat.
-This environmental release response is called serotiny.

 ## Light